 Polycystic ovary syndrome (PCOS) is the most common endocrinological disorder in women.
-It is one of the leading causes of infertility worldwide, affecting around 1 in 10 of women of reproductive age.
+It is one of the leading causes of infertility worldwide.
+It can affect 1 in 10 women of reproductive age.

 But first, what is PCOS?

 PCOS is a metabolic disorder caused by hormonal imbalances.
 This can include too much male hormone (hyperandrogenemia), too much insulin (hyperinsulinemia), and hypersecretion of luteinizing hormone (LH).

 Medical scientists have done extensive research on PCOS.
 Their focus has been on malfunctioning ovaries.
 Ovaries have three different types of cells: oocytes, granulosa cells, and theca cells.
 Oocytes split within follicles to become an ovum or potentially fertilizable egg.
 Granulosa cells provide the physical support and microenvironment required for the developing oocyte.
 Theca cells make up the connective tissue that surrounds the follicle.
 They also help to create ovarian follicles in a process called folliculogenesis.

 Theca cells play an important role in fertility.
 They help follicles mature enough to become fertilized.
 The last of the follicles to die are Theca cells are the last of the follicle to die.
 For example, once ovulation occurs, theca cells change and form the corpus luteum.
 The corpus luteum is the little cave left by an oocyte that ovulates.
 The corpus luteum can produce progesterone to keep a pregnancy.

 Theca cells are the root for follicular growth.
 They provide all the androgens required by the developing follicles for conversion into estrogens.
 This is by the granulosa cells.
 The creation of a vascular system is how Theca cell function starts.
 It provides communication with the hypothalamus throughout the reproductive cycle.